Our community ! Understanding communities ! Dysfunctional communities ! Building better communities

 … to actively promote the needs of people with disability through the principles of normalisation, social integration, empowerment and social role valorisation,

-to actively support, through direct intervention (accommodation, recreation, education or employment), people with disability in the community.
+to actively support, through direct intervention (accommodation, recreation, education or employment), people with disability in a community.

 Disability services also provide other valued roles in society ...